babylonhealth/ios-playbook/Cookbook/Technical-Documents/UnitTestingViewModels.md

 ### Creating a new test case

-To create a test case for a view model use an Xcode template called `BentoViewModelTests` and provide the view model name (without `ViewModel` suffix).
+To create a test case for a view model use the Xcode template `BentoViewModelTests` and provide the view model name (without `ViewModel` suffix).
 This template will create a basic structure for the test case that you will need to adjust to your specific implementation.

+E.g: your feature is called `MyFeature` and it has a `MyFeatureViewModel`.
+You just need to name the file `MyFeature`, the template will automatically add the proper suffix making it `MyFeatureViewModelTests`.

 ### Writing a test

-When implementing a test use `perform(stub:when:assert:)` herlper method from `BabylonTestUtilities`.
+When implementing a test use the `perform(stub:when:assert:)` helper method from `BabylonTestUtilities`.

 Example: